-Cherelle’s most recent post about her wife celebrated four years together:
+Cherelle’s other posts about her wife celebrated four years together:

-She hasn't posted to her Instagram grid since then, but she has posted several Stories, including various prayer vigils in honor of Brittney, and other accounts' posts supporting Brittney.
+Before Brittney was freed, Cherelle also posted several IG Stories, including various prayer vigils in honor of her wife, and other accounts' posts supporting Brittney.

-Cherelle has also spoken to the Associated Press, telling the outlet that the couple hasn't been able to speak to each other in four months, despite Griner's apparent attempts to get in touch via the U.S. embassy in Moscow.
+Cherelle also spoke to the Associated Press, telling the outlet that the couple previously hadn't been able to speak to each other for four months at a time, despite Griner's apparent attempts to get in touch via the U.S. embassy in Moscow.

 “I was distraught.
 I was hurt.
 I was done, fed up,” Cherelle told the Associated Press.

-How is the U.S. government helping with Brittney's case?
+How did the U.S. government help with Brittney's case?